oliver-oloughlin/kvdex/README.md

 ### atomic()

 Initiate an atomic operation.
-The method takes a selection function as argument for selecting the initial collection context.
+The method takes a selector function as argument for selecting the initial collection context.

 ```ts